 They say a picture is worth a thousand words.
 This may be true, but how can we find those thousand words to portray that picture.
-Well, we can start by being very descriptive!
+Well, our professional essay writers would recommend using descriptive language!
 Some of the best authors in the world have mastered the technique of writing descriptively to pull their reader into the story.
 They are meticulous in detail and provide the reader with relatable situations, which allows them to make inferences about characters and plot development.
 Examples of these authors include Stephen King, Charles Dickens, Shakespeare, etc.

 - Descriptive Essay Definition